-Those who trust in the Lord will find their strength renewed; they will rise above their challenges like eagles and run without tiring.
+Those who put their hope in the Lord will find their strength renewed and will rise up with powerful energy, overcoming life's challenges with grace.

 — Isaiah 40:31